danielbodnar/awesome-stars/README.md

 ## serverless

+- [ran-isenberg/aws-lambda-handler-cookbook](https://github.com/ran-isenberg/aws-lambda-handler-cookbook) - This repository provides a working, deployable, open source-based, serverless service template with an AWS Lambda function and AWS CDK Python code with all the best practices and a complete CI/CD pipe
+- [apptension/saas-boilerplate](https://github.com/apptension/saas-boilerplate) - SaaS Boilerplate - Open Source and free SaaS stack that lets you build SaaS products faster in React, Django and AWS.
+Focus on essential business logic instead of coding repeatable features!
 - [kedacore/keda](https://github.com/kedacore/keda) - KEDA is a Kubernetes-based Event Driven Autoscaling component.
 It provides event driven scale for any container running in Kubernetes
 - [cncf/landscape](https://github.com/cncf/landscape) - 🌄 The Cloud Native Interactive Landscape filters and sorts hundreds of projects and products, and shows details including GitHub stars, funding or market cap, first and last commits, contributor count
 - [midwayjs/midway](https://github.com/midwayjs/midway) - 🍔 A Node.js Serverless Framework for front-end/full-stack developers.
 Build the application for next decade.
 Works on AWS, Alibaba Cloud, Tencent Cloud and traditional VM/Container.
 Super easy integra